-But this is an example of a simple linear model.
+This is an example of a simple linear model.
 If you wanted to carry out a more complex regression equation, we could also factor in other independent variables such as seasonality, GDP, and the current reach of our chosen advertising networks.

-By increasing the number of independent variables, we can get a better understanding of whether ad spend in isolation is resulting in an increase in conversions, or whether it’s in combination with another set of variables, or if we’re dealing with a correlation with no causal impact – which might be useful for predictions anyway, but isn’t a lever we can use to increase sales.
+By increasing the number of independent variables, we can get a better understanding of whether ad spend is resulting in an increase in conversions, whether it’s exerting an influence in combination with another set of variables, or if we’re dealing with a correlation with no causal impact – which might be useful for predictions anyway, but isn’t a lever we can use to increase sales.

 Using this predicted value of each independent variable, we can more accurately predict how spend will change the conversion rate of advertising.

 Regression analysis tools

 Regression analysis is an important tool when it comes to better decision-making and improved business outcomes.
-And what better way to get the data you need to drive meaningful change than with Stats iQ™?
+To get the best out of it, you need to invest in the right kind of statistical analysis software.

-The best option is likely to be one that sits at the intersection of powerful statistical analysis and intuitive ease of use, empowering everyone from beginners to expert analysts to uncover meaning from data, identify hidden trends and produce predictive models.
-No statistical training is required.
+The best option is likely to be one that sits at the intersection of powerful statistical analysis and intuitive ease of use, as this will empower everyone from beginners to expert analysts to uncover meaning from data, identify hidden trends and produce predictive models without statistical training being required.